ogdtg/starter-code-ogdtg/pattern/rm_pat.md

-Since this is an experiment, feedback is - as always - very welcome â€“ simply open an issue or contact us via [Mail](mailto:ogd@tg.ch).
+Since this is an experiment, feedback is - as always - very welcome.
+Just open an issue or contact us via [Mail](mailto:ogd@tg.ch).

 For all data licenses please refer to each data set's link.